OnlinePrivacyPilot/OnlinePrivacyPilot_UserDoc/DOC.md

 ![google_console_copy_API_key](https://github.com/OnlinePrivacyPilot/OnlinePrivacyPilot_UserDoc/assets/100564746/83447138-05f3-4f91-959a-e0269b56d058)

-It is important to mention that behind this project you've created, there's a query limit that can be used with the Custom Search API service.
-You'll be able to generate just 100 queries in 24 hours.
+It is important to mention that behind this project you have created, there is a query limit that can be used with the Custom Search API service.
+You are able to generate just 100 queries in 24 hours.
 You can monitor your quota in the Google Console, here is an example of an exceed number of query:

 ![google_console_exceed_quotas](https://github.com/OnlinePrivacyPilot/OnlinePrivacyPilot_UserDoc/assets/100564746/38833949-3f7c-486b-811b-6f25bfc4ec15)